aolson078/IMPACT/README.md

 ## Overview

 IMPACT is a ReFi (Regenerative Finance) project built on Ethereum.
 It features an ERC20 token ("IMPACT"), staking, and a verification system for impact claims.
+The IMPACT token will be rewarded to users after a succesful action validation.

 ## Contracts